MLopezCastro/Ideas-En-Verde-Optimization-2003-2024/README.md

 UNPIVOT (
     Value FOR ColumnName IN ([REAL_1], [REAL_1_SERV_1], [VALOR_1], [VALOR_1_SERV_1], ...
 [REAL_68], [VALOR_68_SERV_68])
 ) AS UNPIVOTED;
 ⚙️ 3.
-Ajustes en la Tabla para Power BI
+Table Adjustments for Power BI
 3.1.
-Eliminación de Columnas No Necesarias

-Dado que en el Proyecto 1 solo se usaban REAL_X/SERV_X y VALOR_X/SERV_X, se eliminaron columnas sobrantes:
+Removing Unnecessary Columns
+Since Project 1 only used REAL_X/SERV_X and VALOR_X/SERV_X, the extra columns were dropped:

+sql
+Copy
+Edit
 ALTER TABLE tabla_larga_cliente_2024
 DROP COLUMN REAL_1, VALOR_1, REAL_2, VALOR_2, ...;
 3.2.
-Corrección del Formato de Métricas

-Se ajustaron los nombres de las métricas para coincidir con Proyecto 1, reemplazando "_" por "/":
+Correcting the Metric Format
+Column names were adjusted to match Project 1, replacing _ with /:

+sql
+Copy
+Edit
 UPDATE tabla_larga_cliente_2024
 SET Métrica = REPLACE(Métrica, '_', '/');
 3.3.
-Creación de la Columna "NumericPart"

-Se extrajo el número de cliente en una nueva columna:
+Creating the "NumericPart" Column
+A new column was added to extract the numeric client ID:

+sql
+Copy
+Edit
 ALTER TABLE tabla_larga_cliente_2024
 ADD NumericPart INT;

 UPDATE tabla_larga_cliente_2024
 SET NumericPart = CAST(SUBSTRING(Cliente, 9, LEN(Cliente)) AS INT);
 📊 4.
-Integración en Power BI
+Integration in Power BI
 4.1.
-Conexión de Power BI a SQL Server
+Connecting Power BI to SQL Server

-Se configuró la conexión de Power BI con la tabla tabla_larga_cliente_2024:
+Power BI was connected to tabla_larga_cliente_2024 through the following steps:

 Get Data → SQL Server

-Ingresar el servidor y base de datos

-Seleccionar la tabla tabla_larga_cliente_2024
+Enter server and database details
+Select the tabla_larga_cliente_2024 table

-Cargar los datos en Power Query
+Load data into Power Query
 4.2.
-Ajustes en Power Query
+Adjustments in Power Query

-Se eliminaron pasos de "Changed Type" para evitar conversiones erróneas.

-Se aplicaron filtros para seleccionar solo las métricas REAL_X/SERV_X y VALOR_X/SERV_X.

-Se verificó la correcta representación de valores nulos.

-Se creó una relación con otras tablas de métricas.
+Removed "Changed Type" steps to prevent incorrect data conversions.
+Applied filters to only select REAL_X/SERV_X and VALOR_X/SERV_X metrics.
+Verified the correct representation of null values.
+Created relationships with other metric tables.
 4.3.
-Creación del Gráfico en Power BI
+Creating the Graph in Power BI

-Eje X: Date
+X-Axis: Date

-Valores: REAL_X/SERV_X y VALOR_X/SERV_X
+Values: REAL_X/SERV_X and VALOR_X/SERV_X

-Leyenda: Cliente
+Legend: Cliente

-Se verificó que los datos fueran consistentes con el Proyecto 1.
+Ensured data consistency with Project 1.
 🛠️ 5.
-Problemas y Soluciones

-Problema

-Solución

-Se eliminaron valores nulos en SQL sin querer

-Se revisó la estructura y se preservaron los valores originales

-Formato incorrecto en los nombres de métricas

-Se corrigió con UPDATE tabla SET Métrica = REPLACE(Métrica, '_', '/')

-En Power BI los valores se veían como ceros

-Se eliminó la transformación de tipo de datos en Power Query

-Exceso de decimales en Power BI

-Se ajustó el tipo de dato en SQL para mantener precisión adecuada

-📌 6.
-Conclusión y Próximos Pasos

-Este documento detalla el flujo completo desde la integración de nuevos datos hasta la visualización en Power BI.
-Se resolvieron errores en nombres de métricas, problemas de formato y se logró una integración 100% alineada con Proyecto 1.

-Próximos pasos:

-Optimización de Power BI para que la carga de datos sea más eficiente.

-Automatización de la carga de datos en SQL Server con un pipeline de actualización.

-Exploración de modelos de predicción para anticipar tendencias en reposiciones.
+Issues and Solutions
+Issue	Solution
+Null values were mistakenly removed in SQL	Structure was reviewed, and original null values were preserved Incorrect metric format (e.g., "REAL_1 SERV_1")	Fixed using UPDATE tabla SET Métrica = REPLACE(Métrica, '_', '/') Values appeared as zeros in Power BI	Removed "Changed Type" transformation in Power Query Excessive decimal places in Power BI	Adjusted data type in SQL Server for proper precision 📌 6.
+Conclusion and Next Steps
+This document outlines the entire workflow from integrating new data to visualizing it in Power BI.
+Errors in metric naming, formatting, and Power Query transformations were resolved, leading to a fully aligned integration with Project 1.

+Next Steps:

+Optimize Power BI to improve data loading efficiency.
+Automate SQL Server updates with a scheduled pipeline.
+Explore predictive modeling to anticipate trends in restocking.
-📂 Referencias
+📂 References

-Base de Datos: SQL Server (SSMS)
+Database: SQL Server (SSMS)

-Visualización: Power BI
+Visualization: Power BI

-Fuente de Datos: tabla_larga_corregida_manual_2024.csv
+Data Source: tabla_larga_corregida_manual_2024.csv

-📌 Última actualización: 2025-02-23
+📌 Last updated: 2025-02-23

+🔹 If needed, we can also create a Jupyter Notebook documenting the entire process, including SQL queries and Power BI transformations.
+Let me know if you’d like that! 🚀